Unconvincing Wallabies beat Uruguay 45-10 at Rugby World Cup

 The Wallabies defended their line right until the end, when No. 8 Manuel Diana touched down on the line after 18 phases of attack for Uruguay.

-Flyhalf Felipe Berchesi slotted Uruguay’s only points of the first half, converting a penalty for a high tackle after his team was unable to capitalize on a lineout and a scrum from close range in the 12th.
+Flyhalf Felipe Berchesi, who slotted Uruguay’s only points of the first half, landed the conversion to finish with five points for the match.

-The Uruguayans appeared to cross for a try via center Tomas Inciarte after a ruck turnover just before halftime, but the Television Match Official intervened to disallow it because Diana was never onside before he pilfered the ball at the back of the ruck.
+The Uruguayans appeared to cross for a try via center Tomas Inciarte after a ruck turnover just before halftime, but the television match official intervened to disallow it because Diana was never onside before he pilfered the ball at the back of the ruck.

 The backrower made amends for that when he drove over for a five-pointer after Uruguay got within a meter of scoring five times between the 74th and 78h minutes.

-Uruguay coach Esteban Meneses paid tribute to the commitment of his team, and the improvement in the scorelines in back-to-back World Cups.
+Uruguay coach Esteban Meneses paid tribute to the commitment of his team, and the improvement in back-to-back World Cups.
 Australia beat Uruguay 65-3 four years ago in England.

 “For us it’s incredible, the players left everything on the field,” he said.
 “Congratulations for the players from Uruguay, it’s fantastic.”